jirutka/pueue/Get-started.md

 ### Pause, resume and start tasks

 Without any parameters, the `pause` subcommand pauses all running tasks and the daemon itself.
-A pause daemon won't start any new tasks, until it's started again.
+A paused daemon won't start any new tasks, until it's started again.

 To resume normal operation, just write `pueue start`.
 This will continue all paused tasks and the daemon will continue starting tasks.

-However, you can also pause specific tasks, without affecting the daemon or any other tasks.
+However, you can also pause specific tasks, without affecting the daemon's state or any other tasks.
 Just add the id of the this task as a parameter, e.g. `pueue pause 1`.
 It can be resumed the same way with the `start` command.

-`start` can also force tasks to be started.
+`start` can also force tasks to be started, which ignores any constraints on parallel tasks.
-This will ignore any limitations on parallel tasks and just spawn the process.

 ### Manipulate multiple tasks at once